-Common physical side effects from each treatment option for Hodgkin lymphoma are described in the Treatment Options section.
+Common physical side effects from each treatment option for Hodgkin lymphoma are listed in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the lymphoma’s stage, the length and dose of treatment, and your general health.

 Coping with emotional and social effects